ThatOneDamien/siliconc/README.md

 programs at a small to intermediate scale, mostly ignoring optimizations.

 ## Future Feature Plans (sorted from highest to lowest priority)
+- Actually work on the import and module system
 - Constant folding
 - Bitfields
 - Attributes (@packed, @inline, etc.)
 - Defer statements
 - More test cases
+- Add support for int128 and float80 (a lot of refactoring)
+- Methods for structs
 - Update README with current information about the language
 - Better loops like foreach (still don't know about this)
 - Add proper dead-code checking and only add function declarations as needed to the codegen
 - Macros and constant-eval functions
 - Generics
-- Actually work on the import and module system
-- Add support for int128 and float80 (a lot of refactoring)
 - Build system
 - Optimization of compiler memory usage
 - Start on custom backend?
 (Lowest priority)